The-International-Screeps-Bot/The-International-Open-Source/design.md

 ## Use of classes

-Classes should be static.
+Classes should be static, and static classes should not be instantiated.
 If a class needs to be instantiated, there is probably a better way to do it.

 Inherence of classes should be avoided.